Sting

 Sting's Biography

-Sting is an actor, musician, and singer, who in his lifetime has earned the title of a legend of the world rock scene.
+Sting is an actor, musician, and singer, who has become a legend of the global rock scene.
 He is a former member of The Police.
 He is an Emmy and Golden Globe winner, and has his own Star on the Hollywood Walk of Fame.
 He has been nominated for an Oscar four times.
-In 2020, the music magazine The Rolling Store placed Sting in the top 50 best bassists in history (at 32nd place).
+In 2020, the music magazine Rolling Stone placed Sting in the top 50 best bassists in history (at 32nd place).

 Sting (Gordon Sumner)